Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 3.17 Through its system of board and internal governance, the institution ensures the appropriate consideration of relevant perspectives; decision-making aligned with expertise and responsibility; and timely action on institutional plans, policies, curricular change, and other key considerations.

-3.19 The effectiveness of the institution’s organizational structure and system of governance is improved through periodic and systematic review.
+3.19 The effectiveness of the institution’s organizational structure and system of governance is improved through regular and systematic review.

 [ back to top ]